ksalokya/google_sheet_api/README.md

 2. Set the following headers in the first row according to data you want to store.

 ### 2. Create a Google App Script
-Click on `Extensions -> Apss Script`.
+Click on `Extensions -> Apps Script`.
 This will open new Google Script.
 Replace the `myFunction() { ...` section with the following code snippet:

 ```js